Watchung Hills Regional High School: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 The seats on the board are allocated based on the population of the constituent districts.
-Of the nine elected seats, four are allocated to Warren Township, three to Long Hill Township and two to Watchung; One seat is appointed for a one-year term by the Green Brook School District.
+Of the nine elected seats, five are allocated to Warren Township, two to Long Hill Township and two to Watchung; One seat is appointed for a one-year term by the Green Brook School District.